-Nothing can lessen the pain of your lost loved one, but receiving the compensation you need and deserve can help you and your family get back on your feet.
+Nothing can lessen the pain of losing a loved one.
+However, receiving the compensation you need and deserve can help you and your family get back on your feet.
 If you have questions about a possible wrongful death lawsuit, a Columbus wrongful death lawyer is prepared to help you find answers.
 We offer free consultations for families who have lost loved ones.

 What Is Wrongful Death?